micmejia/bible-dump/NKJV/Ezekiel/Ezek 5.md

 She has rebelled against My judgments by doing wickedness more than the nations, and against My statutes more than the countries that _are_ all around her; for they have refused My judgments, and they have not walked in My statutes.'

 ###### 7
-Therefore thus says the Lord God: 'Because you have [^a]multiplied _disobedience_ more than the nations that _are_ all around you, have not walked in My statutes nor kept My judgments, [^b]nor even done according to the judgments of the nations that _are_ all around you'--
+Therefore thus says the Lord God: 'Because you have multiplied _disobedience_ more than the nations that _are_ all around you, have not walked in My statutes nor kept My judgments, nor even done according to the judgments of the nations that _are_ all around you'--

 ###### 8
 therefore thus says the Lord God: 'Indeed I, even I, _am_ against you and will execute judgments in your midst in the sight of the nations.